awsdocs/amazon-lex-developer-guide/doc_source/context-mgmt.md

 *Session attributes* contain application\-specific information that is passed between a bot and a client application during a session\.
 Amazon Lex passes session attributes to all Lambda functions configured for a bot\.
 If a Lambda function adds or updates session attributes, Amazon Lex passes the new information back to the client application\.
 For example:
 + In [Exercise 1: Create an Amazon Lex Bot Using a Blueprint \(Console\)](gs-bp.md), the example bot uses the `price` session attribute to maintain the price of flowers\.
 The Lambda function sets this attribute based on the type of flowers that was ordered\.
 For more information, see [Step 5 \(Optional\): Review the Details of the Information Flow \(Console\)](gs-bp-details-after-lambda.md)\.
-+ In [Example: BookTrip](ex-book-trip.md), the example bot uses the `currentReservation` session attribute to maintain a copy of the slot type data during the conversation to book a hotel or to book a rental car\.
++ In [Book Trip](ex-book-trip.md), the example bot uses the `currentReservation` session attribute to maintain a copy of the slot type data during the conversation to book a hotel or to book a rental car\.
 For more information, see [Details of the Information Flow](book-trip-detail-flow.md)\.

 Use session attributes in your Lambda functions to initialize a bot and to customize prompts and response cards\.
 For example:
 + Initialization — In a pizza ordering bot, the client application passes the user's location as a session attribute in the first call to the [PostContent](API_runtime_PostContent.md) or [PostText](API_runtime_PostText.md) operation\.
 For example, `"Location": "111 Maple Street"`\.
 The Lambda function uses this information to find the closest pizzeria to place the order\.